-Legitify Partners with DocuSign
+Legitify Partners with Docusign

 Legitify partners with DocuSign (Graphic: Business Wire)

-This partnership enables Legitify to expand the notary base and grow its solution offering across different countries, while customers benefit from DocuSign's trusted e-signature functionality.
+This partnership enables Legitify to expand the notary base and grow its digital notarisation solution offering across different countries, while customers benefit from Docusign's trusted e-signature functionality.
 Legitify continues to transform the way online notarisations are carried out, offering a more streamlined and accessible solution to users across various industries and geographies.

 About Legitify